 - “Listen and Ask”.
 If you see sudden behavioural changes in your child, be sure to talk to them.
 If you believe your child is at risk for self-harm, in addition to seeking medical assistance, consider removing the gun from your home.
 Contact a gun shop or your local police department to get rid of it safely, or ask a trusted friend or family member to securely store it for you.

-This post was originally written March, 2018.
-It was updated to include relevant information on school shootings.
+This post was originally written March 2018.
+It was updated in May 2019 to include relevant information on school shootings.
+An additional update in December 2021 added tips for talking to kids about violence.